InfusionWeb/full-stack-interview-take-home/README.md

 Not much you need to do extra to use vanilla js.
 Should work out of the box.

 ## Running the project
+1) Ensure you have completed the installation steps above
+1) Navigate to the root of the project in your terminal
-1) Open terminal and run `php artisan serve`
+1) Open terminal and run `docker compose up`
+  - This will start the Laravel backend on port 8080
 1) Open another terminal and run `npm run build && npm run dev`
-1) In your browser navigate to https://127.0.0.1:8000
+1) In your browser navigate to `http://localhost:8080`
 	- You should see `Hello!`

 ## Requirements